 If you accept that celebration is a matter of choice, then you always have something to celebrate.
 You can even celebrate your problems as growth opportunities.
 Many people would surely be grateful to have the problems many of us have.

-For example, half of us have the problem of eating too much, while more than half the planet has the problem of not having anything to eat at all.
-A huge number of us are under stress at our jobs, while a great number of our fellow earthlings have no hope of ever having jobs at all.
+For example, half of us have the problem of eating too much, while more than half the planet doesn’t have enough to eat.
+A huge number of us are under stress at our jobs, while a great number of our fellow earthlings don’t have jobs.
 Many of us get frustrated over all of the family obligations that we have, while so many whose families are gone, wish they could simply have another moment with them.

 I think you get the picture.
 So I close by wishing all of you, my dear readers, with a happy, joyous, and peaceful celebration this holiday season!

 Your assignment this week is to have fun, enjoy the holidays, and to embrace and celebrate everything and everyone who is in your life.
-I’d love to hear what happens for you.
+I’d love to hear what happens.
 Please share your comments below.